d2foundry/hot-metal/docs/features/roll-editor.md

 The reload speed stat of a weapon determines how fast a weapon will be able to be reloaded.
 A hidden stat can add an animation scalar to make the weapon reload faster as well.
 This way if a weapon is at 100 relaod speed stat it can still reload faster.
 Perks like feeding frenzy and exotic armor like speedloader slacks will add this hidden scaler.
 We have a [write up](../calculations/reload.md) on how reload speed can be written as a piecewise-linear function instead of a quadratic function.

+#### Aim Assistance

+The aim assistance stat is a very complex one that deserves its own write up in the future.
+Aim assistance affects things such as the aim assist cone, reticle friction cone(controller only), and accuracy cone.
+The aim assist cone can be casually called "bullet magnetism" this is what causes you to say "that was a headshot ?" when your reticle was slightly off of the head.
+Reticle friction only applies to controller players.
+This is what slows down your aim as a target comes within the cone and what pulls your aim to stay on target while they move.
+Lastly, the accuracy cone is sometimes referred to as accuracy bloom.
+This cone adjusts as you continue to fire the weapon and blooms and bullets "stray" from the reticle.
+The length of these cones are tied to the hip-fire damage falloff range, and if aiming down sights, the ADS falloff range.
+This means that zoom currently affects how far out aim assistance cones reach and provide their effects.

+Until we write our own docs going into further details on aim assistance, we suggest taking a look at [this TWAB](https://www.bungie.net/en/News/Article/51319) where they go into some details on these cones in respect to airborne effectiveness.

 ### Advanced Stats

 ## Perks, Mods, and Masterworks